 - Preheat oven to 325 F.

-- Add everything except walnuts and chocolate chips to a high powered blender, blending on high until well combined.
+- Add everything except walnuts and chocolate chips to a high-powered blender, blending on high until well combined.
+(You can also use a food processor.)

 - Pour mixture into an 8 x 8 pan.